madd-games/glidix/README.md

 ## Features

- * Capable of booting from an MBR using a custom bootloader; UEFI boot planned.
+ * Capable of booting via BIOS from a GPT using a custom bootloader; UEFI boot planned.
  * A simple graphical interface, currently under heavy development.
  * Network stack supporting IPv4 and IPv6, ICMP to some degree, UDP, DNS and TCP.
 Supports autoconfiguration with DHCP, ALIC (*Automatic Local IP Configuration*, for IPv4 link-local addresses when DHCP is unavailable), and SLAAC for IPv6.
  * Supports the ISO 9660 filesystem, FAT32, and a custom filesystem called Glidix File System (GXFS), which can store Glidix-specific metadata such as application permissions.